astropy/photutils/docs/photutils/aperture.rst

 As mentioned in `Creating the aperture objects`_, doing photometry using apertures defined in celestial coordinates simply requires defining a 'sky' aperture using a :class:`~astropy.coordinates.SkyCoord` object.
+We show here an example of photometry on real data in celestial coordinates.

 We start off by loading Spitzer 4.5 micron observations of a region of the Galactic plane: